wvanderp/notes/Journal/TheNote.md

 1. "I can seem to keep a habit to save my life."
 2. "I made a rough plan for my Japan trip."
 3. "I worked from home so technically yes [I was on time for work]."
-4. "The extract from my knee was all clear, it was not cancer."
+4. "The extract from my knee was all clear; it was not cancer."
+5. "Building IKEA furniture is easy."

 ---

-### Notes from 2024-08-26

-#### Summary of 2024-08-25

-- **Morning:** Slept in.
-- **Afternoon:** Played Horizon Forbidden West, worked on a personal story.
-- **Evening:** Planned Japan trip; learned about Suzuka circuit; felt good about initiating plans.

-#### Questions about 2024-08-25

-1. **Japan Trip Plan:** Rough plan made focusing on trip dates and Japan GP, no specific activities or places outlined yet.
-2. **Horizon Forbidden West:** Enjoyed the story and setting, feels proficient at the game albeit playing on an easier level.
-3. **Suzuka Circuit:** Interested in understanding the atmosphere and dynamics of the circuit for the upcoming trip.

----

-### Notes from 2024-08-27 AM

-#### Summary of 2024-08-26

-- **Morning:** Worked on a high-priority case for IBIS.
-- **Afternoon:** Visited the dermatologist to remove sutures.
-- **After Work:** No detailed activities recorded.
-- **Evening:** No detailed activities recorded.

-#### Dinner

-- **Yesterday:** Food prepared by Matthijs.
-- **Today:** Homemade dinner by the client’s mother.

-#### Emotional Check-In

-- **Grade for the day:** 7 out of 10, indicating another relatively good day.

-#### Reflections

-1. Felt proud about resolving IBIS-related puzzles and effectively communicating feedback to stakeholders despite being new to the system.
-2. Felt positive about taking the initiative in planning the Japan trip.
-3. Noted struggles with:
-   - Going to bed on time.
-   - Waking up on time.
-   - Journaling late.
-   - Skipping psychologist's exercises.

-#### Learnings

-1. Found IBIS complex but managed to solve issues.
-2. Removing sutures didn’t hurt much.
-3. Important health update: The extract from the knee biopsy was benign.

-#### Thoughts and Challenges (The Dump)

-- **Positive Note:** The biopsy result from the knee was clear, confirming no cancer.
-- **Habit Struggle:** Action plan needed for habit maintenance.

-#### Plans for Tomorrow

-- **Work Tasks:** Focus on IBIS and work on the markdown parser.
-- **New Tasks:** Meet for scouting about the new season.
-- **Mood Tracking:** Develop a system for mood tracking and implement it.

----

-### Notes from 2024-08-27 PM
+### Notes from 2024-08-28

 #### Summary of 2024-08-27

 - **Morning:** Psychologist appointment.
-- **Afternoon:** Worked on "The Five Rules of Wanda."
+- **Afternoon:** Worked on the "five rules of Wanda."
-- **After Work:** Tried a new writing software.
+- **After Work:** Tested new writing software.
-- **Evening:** Had a scouting meeting and finally worked on the markdown parser.
+- **Evening:** Attended a scouting meeting and worked on the markdown parser.

 #### Dinner

-- **Today:** Something with arugula, mozzarella, and some weird pasta.
+- **Yesterday:** Arugula, mozzarella, and an unusual pasta with an unusual shape, resembling a circle rolled into a shell.
+- **Today:** Chicken from Ikea.

 #### Emotional Check-In